Classic-Mac/Classic-Mac.github.io/_posts/2025-01-11-miscelaneaous.md

 ### How can I solder or repair components on my Mac's board?

 The solder you use should be made specifically for electrical component repair, with a low melting temperature.
 Again, this avoids damage to the board and makes repairs easier.
 Avoid acid-core solders as the acid can cause damage as well.
 Most solder you'll want to use won't need to be any thicker than a pencil lead.
 For very small and delicate work, you'll want even finer solder, the thickness of a fine wire.
-Martin Perras has this to say about soldering (edited and commented slightly for clarity):

->
-> If you want to practice first, that's a great idea.
-Here are the basics:
->
-> Always make a good mechanical connection: twist or crimp wires together or
-> to their contact(s) before soldering them.
-[Apply a bit of flux on the
-> connection if at all possible, as it will make things infinitely easier.]
->
-> Tin the tip of the soldering iron first with solder by coating it with
-> solder so it's shiny silver, not raw copper.
-I personally like to file one
-> side of my standard conical-point flat so it looks a little like a chisel,
-> so I can hold the flat side of the tip against the contact.
-The more
-> contact area, the faster the contacts/wire will heat, which is also
-> important.
->
-> Hold the iron against the wires/contacts lightly but firmly, and after a
-> second or two, apply the end of the solder wire to the opposite side of
-> the contact/wire.
-The solder should melt at once, and flow into (not over)
-> the contact area, evenly coating the wires and contact area.
-Keep pushing
-> the solder wire gently until the connection is coated with solder, then
-> remove the iron and solder.
-This entire process should take no more than a
-> few seconds.
-It's important not to heat the components for any longer than
-> you must, as heat can damage components.
->
-> Finally, do not move/jiggle or disturb the solder joint for a few seconds.
-> This is the cause of most solder joint failures or poor electronic
-> connections.
-Moving the connection while the solder is setting will make a
-> "cold" solder joint, which is often evident by its dull appearance.
-Good
-> solder joints are bright and shiny.

 ### There's some kind of gunk on my Mac.
 How can I get it off?